ChrisTTian667/knx-dotnet/README.md

 # KNX
-KNX provides a .NetStandard library to access the KNX Bus via KnxNetIP Protocol using both Tunnelin or Routing connections.
+KNX is an feature rich, but easy to use .NetStandard library to access the KNX Bus via KnxNetIP Protocol using both Tunneling and Routing connections.